 Thursday, November 29, 2012

 If you are a shrimp/prawns lover, you must try "Hingaudaak".
-It's the simplest curry with very few basic ingredients but this spicy curry packs a punch with asafoetida.
-This curry tastes even better when it's stale.
+It's the simplest curry with very few basic ingredients but this spicy curry packs the punch with asafoetida.
+This curry tastes even better when it's a day old.
 Now, in spite of being GSBs, there are many family members who are strict vegetarians.
 My aunt makes this recipe for them so they can still enjoy the flavor of "Hingaudaak".

 Double Beans Hingaudaak